Lowering cortisol made easy: What really helps

 What you eat directly influences your hormone levels.
 A cortisol-regulating diet includes:

-• Complex carbohydrates : Whole grain products, legumes and vegetables stabilize blood sugar and thus indirectly the cortisol level.
+• Complex carbohydrates: Whole grains, legumes, and vegetables stabilize blood sugar and thus indirectly cortisol levels.

 At the same time, you should limit these substances:

-• Sugar and refined carbohydrates : They cause blood sugar fluctuations, which can increase stress reactions.
+• Sugar and refined carbohydrates: They cause blood sugar fluctuations that can intensify stress reactions.

-Certain dietary supplements can support the body's own cortisol regulation mechanisms.
-The scientific evidence for some substances is particularly compelling:
+Certain Dietary supplements can support the body's own mechanisms for cortisol regulation.
+The scientific data is particularly convincing for some substances:

 Ashwagandha – The Ayurvedic stress shield

-Ashwagandha (Withania somnifera) is an adaptogen – plants that can increase the body's resistance to stress.
-Studies show that ashwagandha can reduce cortisol levels by 15-30% .
+Ashwagandha (Withania somnifera) belongs to adaptogens – plants that can increase the body's resistance to stress.
+Studies show, that Ashwagandha can reduce cortisol levels by 15-30%.
 The root of Indian ginseng can:

 • Improve stress resistance